marcua/ayb/README.md

 * Increase discoverability with a web frontend
   * [ ] Provide a web interface analogous to the command line interface.
 Much like GitHub/Gitea/Forgejo make git more approachable, you shouldn't have to pay a command line knowledge tax in order to create, share, and query an `ayb` database.
   * [ ] Explore people's public datasets.
 Beyond simplifying the command line, platforms like GitHub also make it easier to find a user's publicly shared repositories, follow along in their work, and fork a copy for your own exploration.
 That same experience should be possible for `ayb`-hosted databases.

-## FAQ

-### Who is `ayb` for?
-The introductory blog post has [a section on describing each group](https://blog.marcua.net/2023/06/25/ayb-a-multi-tenant-database-that-helps-you-own-your-data.html#students-sharers-and-sovereigns) that stands to benefit from `ayb`'s aim to make it easier to create a database, interact with it, and share it with relevant people/organizations.
-Students would benefit from encountering less operational impediments to writing their first SQL query or sharing their in-progress database with a mentor or teacher for help.
-Sharers like scientists and journalists would benefit from an easy way to post a dataset and share it with collaborators.
-Finally, anyone concerned about the sovereignty of their data would benefit from a world where it's so easy to spin up a database that more of their data can live in databases they control.

-### What's with the name?
-Thank you for asking.
-[I hope the answer elicits some nostalgia](https://www.youtube.com/watch?v=qItugh-fFgg)!
-Shout out to Meelap Shah and Eugene Wu for convincing me to not call this project `stacks`, to Andrew Lange-Abramowitz for making the connection to the storied meme, and to Meredith Blumenstock for listening to me fret over it all.

 ## Contributing
 (This section is inspired by the [LiteFS project](https://github.com/superfly/litefs#contributing), and is just one of the many things to love about that project.)